-Integrative Counselling & Psychotherapy embraces an attitude that affirms the inherent value of each individual.
-It is a non-judgmental, empathic and effective therapeutic approach, exploring emotional, behavioural, mental and physical life states.
-Simply put - it is a holistic, talking therapy, which considers the whole person, not just their symptoms.
+Finding the right therapist, is key if you are looking to change something in your life.
+My approach embraces an attitude that affirms the inherent value of each individual.
+It is non-judgmental, empathic and effective in exploring emotional, behavioural, mental and physical life states.
+Simply put - it is a holistic, weekly (same time/set fee) conversational process, which considers the whole person, not just their symptoms.
 It can also address some of life's bigger questions such as, "who am I?" and "why am I here?"

 There is little difference between 'counselling' and 'psychotherapy,' apart from length of the work and length of the training.

-My mission is to be alongside you at your pace, to discuss your needs and be your witness on your journey of inquiry.
+My mission is to be alongside you at your pace, to discuss your needs/desires and be your witness on your journey of inquiry.

 Whether you require short term, solution focused and a more 'action orientated' approach or a longer focus on self-exploration, will be discussed at the start.